deep-research/victorslibrary-gridsome/content/song/the-paranoid-hallucinations-of-an-evil-spirit-deep-within-the-hidden-swamp.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/the-paranoid-hallucinations-of-an-evil-spirit-deep-within-the-hidden-swamp">The Paranoid Hallucinations of an Evil Spirit (Deep Within the Hidden Swamp)</g-link>

 ### Lyrics